uob-mu3e/daq_wiki/FEB to A10 Dev Board Lab Setup.md

 * Quartus
 * TODO: Detector stuff?

+# Quartus Setup #
+* A setup script for the quartus environment should be located at `common/firmware/util/altera/quartus.sh` you can also place this to you `.bashrc`

 # Installation Hardware #
 * Programm the Clk board in such a way that it has two synchronized clk outputs (each having 125MHz).
 One needs to be a differential LVDS clk and the other one needs to be a CMOS output.
 (TODO: upload a configuration file here)